One week in Belize: the perfect itinerary

 Sargassum in Belize

-We visited Belize in March and encountered a lot of sargassum.
-I can’t say if there’s a particular season with less of it, or if it fluctuates year by year.
-According to locals, we might have just had some bad luck, but it seems there’s usually sargassum to some extent year-round.
-On some days, the smell was stronger, while other days it was barely noticeable — likely depending on the wind, which occasionally carried the odor away.
+We visited Belize in March and dealt with quite a bit of sargassum.
+I can’t say whether there’s a specific season when it’s less intense or if it varies significantly from year to year.
+According to locals, we may simply have had bad luck, although it seems there’s usually at least some sargassum year-round.
+Some days the smell was stronger, while on others it was barely noticeable, probably depending on the direction of the wind.

-Belize’s National Meteorological Service offers a “Sargassum Forecast“ which is worth checking out.
-At the time I’m writing this, the forecast shows a low probability of sargassum and low impact.
+Belize’s National Meteorological Service offers a “Sargassum Forecast“ which is worth checking before your trip.
+As I write this, the forecast shows a low probability of sargassum and minimal impact.

-Would I return to Belize’s beaches, even knowing about the sargassum?
+Would I go back to Belize’s beaches knowing about the sargassum?
 Absolutely.
-I loved the islands’ tropical atmosphere, our excursions were unforgettable, and we found beautiful beaches that weren’t impacted by the seaweed.
-To me, a beach trip is about so much more than just lounging on the sand and swimming; it’s about embracing the climate, the views, the food, the local hospitality, and all the adventures, both on land and at sea, that a destination has to offer.
-As I mentioned earlier, Belize did not disappoint.
+I loved the tropical atmosphere of the islands, our excursions were unforgettable, and we still found beautiful beaches untouched by the seaweed.
+To me, a beach trip is about much more than lying on the beach and swimming in the ocean.
+It’s about the weather, the scenery, the food, the warmth of the local people, and all the adventures, both on land and at sea, that come with the destination.
+And in that sense, Belize absolutely delivered.

 .